 In an interview with thehindu.com, Nik Peachey, language teacher, teacher trainer, technology trainer and educational technology consultant, talks about the impact teaching- and learning-technology has had on students and teachers.
 We’re proud at New College Group to offer engaging, innovative and technologically enhanced learning environments for our students.
-Our Techno-Hubs bring tech-based learning to the ELT classroom improving the way students and teachers communicate and interact through language learning.
+While using technology in English language teaching, our Techno-Hubs bring tech-based learning to the ELT classroom improving the way students and teachers communicate and interact through language learning.

 Peachey claims that although advances in technology and improved accessibility have improved the level of resource available to many classrooms, it has not made the act of learning a language easier.
 Students are, however, given access to almost infinite learning materials, which compliments their efforts in the classroom.
-Indeed, Peachey admitted technology helps students think more critically.
+Indeed, Peachey admitted that integrating technology in a classroom helps students think more critically.
 It encourages them to question what they are learning with access to a “wider range of opinion”.

 The Techno-Hubs at New College Group plays an important role in our student’s education.
 As well as the learning opportunities it offers, it also affords collaborative learning to improve creativity and evaluation.

 Tech should not run alongside lesson plans but compliment or even enhance them.
 Here’s what we feel the Techno Hubs and technology-based lessons have contributed to NCG:

 Technology plays a massive part in day to day life for so many of us, which only asserts the use of technology in English language teaching and learning.
 Technology fascinates us and engages us.
 Encouraging students to take part is arguably the most important part of any lesson plan, incorporating technology – especially creatively – could be the element that transforms a dull lesson into a captivating one.

 As so much of learning comes from practice outside of the classroom, motivating students with innovative ideas is also important.
 If a student is interested in what is being taught, they are far more likely to seek more information on their own.